camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

   [Read the installation guide]({{< ref "/installation/full/jboss/_index.md" >}}) to learn how to install the Camunda Wildfly subsystem into your Wildfly Server.
 {{< /note >}}

-Camunda Platform provides advanced integration for Wildfly in the form of a custom [Wildfly Subsystem](https://docs.wildfly.org/23/Extending_WildFly.html).
+Camunda 7 provides advanced integration for Wildfly in the form of a custom [Wildfly Subsystem](https://docs.wildfly.org/23/Extending_WildFly.html).

 The most prominent features are: